vankesteren/docker_push_test/README.md

-# docker_push_test
+# Docker release test

- test for pushing from releases to docker hub
+Basic test for pushing from github releases to docker hub